The Basics of Artificial Intelligence

 There are three subtypes of artificial intelligence: machine learning, natural language processing and robotics.
 In this blog, we'll dive into each one in more detail.

-This blog post was authored by Suman Seshadri, lead product manager at DocuSign.
+This blog post was authored by Suman Seshadri, lead product manager at Docusign.

 Three types of artificial intelligence